Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Mistakes to Avoid When Planting Garlic

-On the subject of straw vs. hay, hay is material from an herbaceous plant allowed to go to seed, and straw is cut before the seed is formed—this lesson we had to learn the hard way.
+On the subject of straw vs. hay, hay has seeds and straw has less seeds—this lesson we had to learn the hard way.

 For our purposes, seeded hay is undoubtedly undesired in our field since it introduces a plethora of seeds from plants we don’t necessarily want growing in abundance.